Matt-Wilshaw/roots-and-shoots/TESTING.md

 ![Back to Home button was styled incorrectly on success.html](/testing-images/incorrect_btn_styling.jpg)

-- Custom button class added to Back to Home button that was used for the Subscribe buton.
+- Custom button class added to Back to Home button that was used for the Subscribe button.

 8. Arrows on index.html are hard to read

 ![Arrows on index.html are hard to read](/testing-images/arrows_visability.jpg)

-- Added uniciode custom arrows and targetted the arrows with a custom class to make them more visable in white.
+- Added Unicode custom arrows and targeted the arrows with a custom class to make them more visible in white.
 -
 ![Arrows on index.html are easier to read](/testing-images/arrows_visability_resolved.jpg)